 Rep. Austin Davis' Biography

-In this capacity, Davis spearheaded the county executive's vision/transition teams in the early days of the administration.
-He also represented the county executive in a number of ways, including serving as Fitzgerald’s representative on the Jail Oversight Board, the Kane Foundation, the Minority, Women, and Disadvantage Business Enterprise Advisory Board, and the Shuman Detention Center Advisory Board.
+In 2012, Davis served as an executive assistant to Allegheny County Executive Rich Fitzgerald, spearheading the office’s vision/transition teams in the early days of the administration and serving as Fitzgerald’s representative on the Jail Oversight Board; the Kane Foundation; the Minority, Women, and Disadvantaged Business Enterprise Advisory Board; and the Shuman Detention Center Advisory Board.

 Davis has held a variety of positions over the years, including:

 - United States delegate to the One Young World Summit in Bangkok, Thailand in 2015.

 - Delegate to the 2016 and 2020 Democratic National Conventions.